arfar/magic_finder/README.md

 # Magic Finder

-A quick way to search up Magic the Gathering (TM) cards for Linux (maybe MacOS?
-Don't have one, so haven't tried).
+A quick way to search up Magic the Gathering (TM) cards for Linux (and maybe MacOS).

 Scroll down to see how this works (with the optional `rofi` integration).
-Currently, no images are displayed - so don't go into this expecting that.
+No images are displayed - so don't go into this expecting that.

 ## The Components